santisq/PSCompression/README.md

 </td>
 <td>
-Can compress input strings into Base64 encoded Gzip strings or raw bytes.
+Can compress input strings into Gzip Base64 strings or raw bytes.
 </td>
 </tr>